ramleo/End-to-End-GenAI-Chatbot-using-Llama2/README.md

 `retriever=chunks_embeddings.as_retriever(search_kwargs={"k": 2}):`
-This configures the retriever, which is responsible for fetching relevant documents or information from your document store (Pinecone in this case).
+This configures the retriever, which is responsible for fetching relevant documents or information from the document store (Pinecone in this case).

 `chunks_embeddings.as_retriever()` converts chunks_embeddings (which is the Pinecone vector store) into a retriever object that can be used by the chain.